 Are You on the Employee Engagement Bus?

-We’re all well aware that the economy has changed rapidly in the past decade.
-The job market has gone through major convulsions since 2008, and the sad part is that the expected recovery has been anemic at best.
+We’re all well aware that the global economy has changed rapidly in the past two decades.
+The job market has gone through major convulsions since 2008, and the sad part is that the recovery has been anemic, Canada more so than the United States.
 Workers are feeling used, abused and unappreciated.
 Employee assistance programs (EAP) are thriving.
 Stress is in the stratosphere, wellness is in the tank and suicides are on the rise.

 Employee disengagement is the consequence.

-Just look at the horrendous situation in the Government of Canada (where I worked for three decades).
+Just look at the horrendous situation in the Government of Canada (where I worked for three decades until the end of 2010).
 Sure the public has no sympathy for civil servants, considering they still have better job security, benefits and pensions than the rest of the labor force.
 In the U.S., however, civil servants at the state level have been getting a major thumping.

-Back to Canada’s federal public service, which is in the process of getting a major haircut.
+Canada’s federal public service underwent major downsizing under the former Conservative government of Stephen Harper.
+There was no strategy behind this effort, which lasted for five-plus years.
 It’s one thing to have an elaborate lay-off process (dubbed “death by a thousand cuts”) while earning respectable salaries; it’s quite another to work for the country’s largest employer where leadership has been in major short supply, where employees are emasculated by over-bearing senior managers and where there’s a massive disconnect between vision and execution.

 It’s not only government that’s been getting creamed in Canada and the U.S., not to forget other countries such as Australia, the European Union and Great Britain, but also the not-for-profit and private sectors.